 Before specialising in the field of neuroscience, Dr Ina Filla studied psychology at Radboud University, Netherlands.
 She conducted clinical work and neuropsychological research at the University Hospital Bonn and the Research Center Jülich, received a stipend for a research stay and intercultural exchange at the Institute for Statistical Neuroscience RIKEN in Tokyo, Japan and obtained her PhD in neurobiology from Freie Universität Berlin.
 Her post-doc took her to the Department of Neuroscience at Columbia University in New York where she investigated the involvement of the dopaminergic system in motivation and cognition in schizophrenia before joining the Eurice Berlin team as a Research & Innovation Manager in 2015.
 With her professional focus on international and national innovation management and strategic proposal and project support in the fields of life sciences, health economy and genetic medicine, her references include the Horizon 2020 cancer research project CARAT, the Innovative Training Networks (ITN) circRTrain and EU-GliaPhD as well as the strategic alignment and proposal support for the West German Cancer Center (WTZ), that led to the reception of the “Oncology Center of Excellence” award by the German Cancer Aid (2016).

 Following his graduation in European studies (M.A.), Jakob Haardt built up his competences in the fields of risk management and assessment, scientific project coordination and proposal writing as a Research Associate at the Federal Highway Research Institute and EC Liaison Officer at the Technical University Berlin.
 After joining the Eurice Berlin team as a Research & Innovation Manager in 2016, he set his personal focus on innovation development for life science projects in Horizon 2020 as well as strategic alignment and proposal management within the EIT Health Knowledge and Innovation Community (KIC) and the public-private Innovative Medicines Initiative (IMI).
-By developing and applying innovative tools and procedures, he has gained extensive knowledge in the field of collaborative innovation management and consultation.
+By developing and applying innovative tools and procedures, he has gained extensive knowledge in the field of collaborative innovation management and consultation which he applies in the IMI project PERISCOPE and the EIT Health project CLOSE.
 Jakob is a strategic networker whose cross-linked approach serves to detect the exploitation potential of diverse research endeavours.